 This system creates homes with a high thermal mass, meaning it’s very good for providing a comfortable, even and predictable internal temperature.
-And with careful specification (see the top tips box, overleaf) they can even achieve Passivhaus standards of energy efficiency.
+With careful specification, a brick and block home can achieve Passivhaus standards of energy efficiency, with low running costs all year round.

-While a brickwork outer skin is common, block-built homes can be finished in any number of materials, from render to metal or timber cladding.
+While a brickwork outer skin is common, block-built homes can be finished in any number of materials, from render to timber cladding or metals.
+These projects demonstrate masonry’s flexible nature as well as its ability to deliver the wow factor that many are looking to create.

-Water Meadow (main image), a collaboration between Kate Jackson Architects and Mathew Ingham Design, is a brick and block house with an integrated steel frame to enable the daring cantilevered glazed elements at the rear.
+Water Meadow, a collaboration between Kate Jackson Architects and Mathew Ingham Design, is a brick and block house with an integrated steel frame to enable the daring cantilevered glazed elements at the rear.
+The wall build-up (from outside to inside) is of Northcot handmade bricks, a 50mm cavity, Kingspan Kooltherm insulation and blockwork.

 The brick was specified in part because the house was in a conservation area, full of older masonry homes – and despite its modern look, the property blends in.